aws-samples/aws-iot-twinmaker-samples/src/modules/insights/README.md

       The response should look something like the following: ```{"scores":[{"score":1.019143498}]}```.
 4. Set up KDA Studio, SiteWise resources for insights
   - Start and bootstrap KDA notebook.
 (Notebook startup can take ~5 minutes.)

     ```
     cd $INSIGHT_DIR
     ```

+    Note: by default, the insights module updates all mixers in the cookie factory with simulation and anomaly detection components, and run Flink jobs for all mixers.
+If you only want to run analysis for a single mixer, add `--analyze-one-mixer` to the command below.

     ```
     python3 $INSIGHT_DIR/install_insights_module.py --workspace-id $WORKSPACE_ID --region-name $AWS_DEFAULT_REGION --kda-stack-name $KDA_STACK_NAME --sagemaker-stack-name $SAGEMAKER_STACK_NAME --import-all
     ```

   - Navigate to the link output by the preceding command.
 (This may contain a long pre-signed url token).
 Please copy the full length of link output.
-  - Update the paragraphs in each notebook (MaplesoftSimulation and AnomalyDetection) as needed:
+  - Update the paragraphs in each notebook (MaplesoftSimulation_all_mixers and AnomalyDetection_all_mixers) as needed:
     - update the timestamp in the `CREATE TABLE` call if needed based on when your data was ingested.
     - if your data was ingested using the CookieFactory sample, we store a tag on the workspace indicating when data was ingested for the sample.
 You can use the following to lookup the data ingestion time (in milliseconds from epoch):
       ```